denisgulev/gitops-playground/README.md

 The process is similar to the one for the frontend flow.
 When a pull request (PR) is created with changes to the **backend/** directory.
 Upon PR creation, a Terraform Plan (Backend) is automatically executed, evaluating the infrastructure changes without applying them.
 A reviewer can then add a **ready-for-tf-apply** label to the PR, which triggers the Terraform Apply (Backend) workflow to apply the approved changes.

-#### Notes on how deployments works
+#### *Notes on how deployments works*

-A user works on changes in a separate branch; when the changes are finished he creates a PR to the main branch and this operation triggers different actions:
+Developers begin by working on changes in a dedicated feature branch.
+Once the work is complete, they open a pull request targeting the main branch.
+This initiates a structured deployment process:
-1. at first the action for **Terraform Plan** is executed (there are separate actions for frontend and backend)
+1. A Terraform Plan action is triggered automatically to preview infrastructure changes (handled separately for frontend and backend).
-2. if the plan is successfull and reviewed, then a reviewer can assign the label "ready-for-tf-apply" to the PR
+2. If the plan succeeds and the proposed changes look good, a reviewer can apply the ready-for-tf-apply label to the PR.
-3. once the label is attached, the corresponding action for **Terraform Apply** process is triggered
+3. Adding this label triggers the corresponding Terraform Apply workflow to apply the infrastructure changes.
-4. if the plan is not accepted by a reviewer, he can leave a comment with the fixes to be done in order for him to accept the changes
+4. If the plan reveals issues or requires improvements, the reviewer can leave feedback as a comment instead of applying the label.
-5. after the action with **Terraform Apply** is finished successfully, the merge can be concluded
+5. Once Terraform Apply completes successfully, the pull request is ready to be merged into the main branch.

 ## Frontend Setup